ahmedz4de/gexman/README.md

 ```
 uninstall-extensions                 uninstalls all user-installed extensions
 save-theme                           saves extension names and settings to a directory with the specified name
-apply-theme                          calls uninstall-extensions, then applies a theme to the shell (will prompt for permission)
+apply-theme                          calls uninstall-extensions, then applies a specified theme
 ```

 Example usage:
 ```
 bash gxthemer.sh apply-theme ahmedz4de
 ```
-This will uninstall all user-installed extensions, install extensions specified in `/themes/ahmedz4de/extensions.txt` and import settings from `/themes/ahmedz4de/dconf.txt`.
+This will uninstall all user-installed extensions, install extensions specified in `/themes/ahmedz4de/extensions.txt` (You will need to confirm their installation) and import settings from `/themes/ahmedz4de/dconf.txt`.

 ## Themes